brandonmercado-ops/CLI-Task-Tracker/README.md

 ## CREDIT
-- This idea is in no way my own nor are the requirements idea properties from my own creativity.
+- This idea is in no way my own nor are the requirements or task properties from my own creativity.
 I give full credit to the people at **[Roadmap.sh](https://roadmap.sh)** for the project that they have presented me with.
 My own work is simply the coding implementation.